softwareQinc/qpp/README.md

     cmake ..
     make

-The above commands create the relase version (default) executable `qpp`, without MATLAB support (default), inside the directory `./build`.
+The above commands build the relase version (default) executable `qpp`, without MATLAB support (default), inside the directory `./build`.
 To build a different configuration, e.g. debug version with MATLAB support, type from the root of the project